ArhanChaudhary/qter/media/paper/paper.typ

     ),
 )

 They are different but they are _basically_ identical.
-If you replace red with blue, blue with orange, orange with green, green with red, and rotate the cube $90 degree$ counter-clockwise, you will have transformed $A$ into $B$.
+If you replace red with blue, blue with orange, orange with green, green with red, you will have transformed $A$ into $B$.
 Because these two cube positions have the exact same structure of pieces, they need the same number of moves to reach a Cycle Combination Solver solution.

 We call such positions _symmetrically equivalent_.
 If we really wanted to be serious about pruning table compression, what we can do is store a single representative of all symmetrically equivalent cubes because they would all share the same admissible heuristic value, and keeping a separate entry for each of these positions is a waste of memory.

-Defining symmetrically equivalent cubes by figuring out an arbitrary way to recolor the cube isn't very efficient.
+Defining symmetrically equivalent cubes by figuring out an arbitrary way to recolor the cube is a very handwavy way to think about it, nor is it very efficient.
 The more mathematically precise way to define symmetrically equivalent cubes is with permutations.
 Two cube positions $A$ and $B$ are symmetrically equivalent if there exists a symmetry $S$ of the cube such that $S A S^(-1) = B$, where the $S$ operations are spatial manipulations the whole cube.
 We can prove that $A$ and $B$ are symmetrically equivalent using this model:

 #figure(cetz.canvas(length: 15pt, {
     import cetz.draw: *